masaccio/kingspan-connect-sensor/README.md

  02-Feb-2021 00:59      76     986
 ```

 `kingspan-notifier` can be used to check the status of a tabk and report via email when the tank is likely to run out of oil.
+As of version 3.0, [pandas](https://pypi.org/project/pandas/) is no longer installed as a dependency so you must `pip install pandas` manually to use `kingspan-notifier`.

 ``` bash
 % kingspan-notifier --config kingspan.ini